Skip to main content

 Now you're almost ready to interact with our API!

-Not satisfied by our collection?
+Not satisfied with our collection?

 If you prefer, you can instead use our OpenAPI Specification directly, importing the openapi.yaml file using this procedure.
 You just need to be sure to download also the files in the models folder, otherwise, the import will fail.
 Also, you need to select the right parameters to import the collection correctly.